 Follicular lymphoma (FL) is the second most common subtype of non-Hodgkin lymphoma (NHL), making up about 20 percent of all NHL cases.
-The lymphoma starts in cells where a translocation between chromosomes 14 and 18 takes place.
-This causes excess production (overexpression) of the gene BCL-2, which can make the cells resistant to therapy.
-However, treatment can keep the indolent disease in check for many years.
+Most patients with FL are age 50 or older at diagnosis.
+Most follicular lymphoma cells have a specific chromosomal abnormality (a translocation between parts of chromosomes 14 and 18) that causes the production (overexpression) of the gene, BCL-2, which can make the cells resistant to therapy.

 - Radiation therapy

-Doctors have created a scoring system called the Follicular Lymphoma International Prognostic Index that can help them predict which patients have a higher risk of the disease returning (recurrence).
-Doctors design a treatment plan around the patients' score.
-Factors that raise risk for FL patients include:
+Doctors have created a scoring system called the Follicular Lymphoma International Prognostic Index that is used to predict which patients have a higher risk of the disease returning (recurring).
+Doctors design a treatment plan based upon the patients' score.
+Factors that raise the risk for FL patients include: